phoenixframework/phoenix/guides/introduction/up_and_running.md

 $ mix phx.new hello
 ```

-> A note about [webpack](https://webpack.js.org/) before we begin: Phoenix will use webpack for asset management by default.
-Webpack's dependencies are installed via the node package manager, not mix.
-Phoenix will prompt us to install them at the end of the `mix phx.new` task.
-If we say "no" at that point, and if we don't install those dependencies later with `npm install --prefix assets`, our application will raise errors when we try to start it, and our assets may not load properly.
-If we don't want to use webpack at all, we can simply pass `--no-webpack` to `mix phx.new`.

 > A note about [Ecto](ecto.html): Ecto allows our Phoenix application to communicate with a data store, such as PostgreSQL, MySQL, and others.
 If our application will not require this component we can skip this dependency by passing the `--no-ecto` flag to `mix phx.new`.
-This flag may also be combined with `--no-webpack` to create a skeleton application.

 > To learn more about `mix phx.new` you can read the [Mix Tasks Guide](mix_tasks.html#phoenix-specific-mix-tasks).